 Roofing including roof space

 Repair category 2

-Notes A normal number of loose and broken roof slates and components were noted as well as some loose lead/flashings in places.
-The roof is of an age and style where a degree of regular ongoing maintenance should be anticipated.
-Felt roof coverings will have a limited life span.
+Notes A number of loose or broken roof slates and components were visible.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul/renewal work will be required.
+There is a flat roof section.
+It should be appreciated that this type of covering can